eduncan911/mspec/README.md

-`GoMSpec` is a testing package for the Go framework that extends Go's built-in testing package.
+`MSpec` is a testing package for the Go framework that extends Go's built-in testing package.
 It is modeled after the BDD Feature Specification story workflow such as:

 ```
 Feature X